 Compact caravans can be an attractive choice for anyone who is looking for easier manoeuvring, without having to compromise on having showers, kitchens, lounges and, well, luxury.
 With an increasing amount of choice on the market, we’re here to help you find the best small caravan for your needs.

-You can also see our top picks of this type of caravan from recent years, featuring models from some of the best caravan manufacturers, such as Swift, Eriba, and more.
+This year, we picked out the Mini Capsule R as the standout small caravan on the market – we loved the style it offered, as well as the brightness of its interior.
+You can see what we made of it below, as well as our other top picks for this type of caravan from recent years, featuring models from some of the best caravan manufacturers, such as Swift, Eriba, and more.

 Reason to buy: